sourcegraph/handbook/content/departments/people-talent/people-ops/process/impact-reviews.md

 We do not stack rank Teammates but, rather, calibrate across the organization to achieve anticipated rating distributions.
 While we do not force distribution, we anticipate the following Teammate distribution, on average:

-- 20% of Teammates will fall in the **“Top Tier”** (high performance) category.
+- 20% of Teammates will fall in the **“Exceeding High Bar”** (high performance) category.
   - Top Tier score: 1:1, 1:2 or 2:1
-  - Teammates rated as “Top Tier” are eligible to receive a compensation increase that cycle, meaning someone consistently rated “Top Tier” could receive an increase every 6 months.
+  - Teammates rated as “Exceeding High Bar” are eligible to receive a compensation increase that cycle, meaning someone consistently rated “Top Tier” could receive an increase every 6 months.
 This allows us to directly reward top performance every period.
-- 70% of Teammates will fall in the **“Highly Valued”** (strong performance) category.
+- 70% of Teammates will fall in the **“Meeting High Bar”** (strong performance) category.
   - Highly-Valued score: 2:2s
-  - Teammates rated “Highly Valued” will be eligible to receive a compensation increase annually, and this merit increase will be smaller than the “Top Tier” increase.
+  - Teammates rated “Meeting High Bar” will be eligible to receive a compensation increase annually, and this merit increase will be smaller than the “Top Tier” increase.
-- 10% of Teammates will fall in the **“Least Effective”** (low performance) category.
+- 10% of Teammates will fall in the **"Not Meeting High Bar"** (low performance) category.
   - Least Effective score: 3:1, 3:2, 2:3, 1:3 or 3:3
-  - Teammates rated “Least Effective” are not eligible for a compensation increase, and will need to improve immediately to continue at Sourcegraph.
+  - Teammates rated “Not Meeting High Bar” are not eligible for a compensation increase, and will need to improve immediately to continue at Sourcegraph.

 ## Impact Review Calibration